olletokstolle/python/README.md

 # Greetings, adventurer!

-this is where I put most of my short python scripts.
+This is where I put most of my short python scripts.

 |file           |description|
 |---------------|:---------:|